qiaoxu123/Self-Driving-Cars/Part3-Visual_Perception_for_Self-Driving_Cars/Module3-Feedforward_Neural_Networks/Module3-Feedforward_Neural_Networks.md

 ### 4. Output Volume Shape

 Assuming that the filters are M by M, and we have K filters, a stride of S, a padding P, we can derive expressions for the width, height, and depth of our output volume.
-You would think this gets challenging to keep track of, but when designing ConvNets, it is very important to know what size output layers you'll end up with.
+You would think this gets challenging to keep track of, but when designing `ConvNets`, it is very important to know what size output layers you'll end up with.
 As an example, you don't want to reduce the size of your output volume too much if you are trying to detect small traffic signs and traffic lights on road scenes.
 They only occupy a small number of pixels in the image, and their visibility might get lost if the output volume is too compact.

 ![1567955316244](assets/1567955316244.png)